 Grafana vs VMware Aria Operations for Applications

-Grafana empowers users to craft observability pipelines from open tools like Prometheus, Loki, and Tempo with fully customizable dashboards—unlike Aria’s closed SaaS model focused on metric query power.
-For teams wanting full control, vendor-independent dashboards, and infrastructure observability on their own terms, Grafana provides unmatched flexibility, though at the cost of more configuration and glue work.
+Grafana empowers users to craft observability pipelines from open tools like Prometheus, Loki, and Tempo with fully customizable dashboards.
+For teams wanting full control, vendor-independent dashboards, and infrastructure observability on their own terms, Grafana provides unmatched flexibility, though at the cost of setup complexity.

 6. Elastic Observability